Greece national baseball team: History

 At the 2004 Summer Olympics, the Greek national team, led by American college baseball coach Dusty Rhodes finished the tournament in 7th-place, with a single win against Italy.

-As runners-up of the 2003 European Championship, Greece qualified for the 2005 Baseball World Cup; however, the Greek government curtailed all funding to the Hellenic Baseball and Softball Federation, and the team did not participate, with the Czech Republic taking their place.
+As runners-up of the 2003 European championship, Greece qualified for the 2005 Baseball World Cup.
+However, the Greek government curtailed all funding to the Hellenic Baseball and Softball Federation, so the team did not participate, with the Czech Republic taking their place.